 Side note: immediately ditch those omega 6 fats (canola, vegetable, soybean & peanut oil, vegan mayo, etc.) and foods cooked in those fats!
 If the idea of eliminating these fats is new to you and you're curious to learn why, try out my free 7 day detox.
 You'll get an instant download ebook where you can read all about these fats + see a simple plan for cutting them out of your diet.

-Basically, if there is a way to add this mayo to my meals, I'll find it.
+Basically, if there is a way to add this aioli to my meals, I'll find it.

 I can't be alone in this, can I?
 Go ahead, make a batch and see if you can resist the temptation of topping everything in your fridge with this creamy condiment.

 Cilantro Avocado Aioli (AIP, egg free, soy free)

 - 2 Tbsp horseradish, optional

 - 1/2-1 tsp sea salt, salt to taste

 - Slice avocados and place in a blender.